by Paul Sellers

 2 Make someone accountable

 Firms need to elevate the importance of appointing someone to manage their cyber security programme.
 There is a lot of information out there.
 Regulation is changing all the time, making it more challenging than ever before to manage across the whole firm.
 Appoint someone to get their head around the whole picture and hold them to account; someone needs to go out and gather all the data, find out what is going on and then brief the board.
 Until you have a dedicated individual looking at what projects need doing and managing, and maintaining contracts, there is no point looking at the solutions.
 The person who is appointed will need to develop some real scenarios as well as hear and share information with the right stakeholders.
 They don’t need to learn everything themselves, but they do need to have an overview of everything that is going on.

 Don’t forget the board’s responsibility either.
 They have a responsibility to the shareholders, the business, its intellectual property – to the brand, and will be in breach of their statutory duties if they didn’t take responsibility too.

 3 Master the basics

 It’s not enough that leaders in the boardroom are aware of the risks.
 It’s about creating a cyber-safe culture.
-The vast majority of cyber security breaches are down to people getting the basics wrong, whether that is keeping out-of-date software patches or not having good perimeter security.
+The vast majority of cyber security breaches are down to people getting the basics wrong, whether that is a security policy, perimeter security, mobile device encryption, anti-malware, out-of-date software patches or a good back-up.
 There are firms that still run their servers in their office and only 5% of the company’s backups work 95% of the time.
-Of course, we also need to get a lot better at doing back-ups.
-In a ransomware attack your data will be locked and you’ll be asked for money to unlock it.
-That is just the start of it and attacks are going to become more and more personalised.
+Firms shouldn’t get distracted by the latest cyber technology or solution; the most effective ways to reduce and prevent cyber risks are to get basic security controls working consistently

 4 Be aware, be prepared